The views expressed by the host on this show, not necessarily those of the staff, management, nor sponsors of this station.

 Going back a number of years.

-Um, no, no, not the not the NSA.
+No, no, no, not the NSA.

-Number one, Bobby Kennedy wiretapping Martin Luther King.
+No, Number one, Bobby Kennedy wiretapping Martin Luther King.

-That's he did.
+Yes, he did.

-They wiretapped Martin Luther King and they were collecting a dossier on his infidelities.
+They wiretapped Martin Luther King, and they were collecting a dossier on his infidelities.

-Then we had Baghdad Jim McDermott passing on wiretaps of Republicans, as we've talked about, and now Hillary Clinton wiretapping anybody she says is an enemy, uh monitoring their cell phone calls with a cell phone receiver.
+And now Hillary Clinton wiretapping anybody she says is an enemy, monitoring their cell phone calls with a cell phone receiver.

-Chairman Miao, we call her.
+Chairman Meow, we call her.

-Chairman Mao, Chairman Meow strikes again.
+Chairman Meow strikes again.

-Well, it's gonna be in the book.
+Well, it's going to be in the book.

 We'll see what kind of traction it gets.

-Uh your next as we go back to the phones.
+Jeff in Indianapolis, you're next as we go back to the phones.

 Hello.